uclaioes/ucla-wordpress-starterkit/README.md

 ---
 ## Install Instructions

-1. Use this template and copy to your own Git account.
+1. Download, copy or fork this Git template to your Git account.
-1. Download template
+1. Download template and install theme into your WordPress site
 1. Install theme into your WordPress Site
 1. Activate Theme
 1. Compile scss file to overwrite style.css in theme

 ---
-# Developers
+# For Developers

 ## Preprocessors
 - [Scss](https://sass-lang.com/)